 Although facilities management services have long been a part of the business, Sodexo's strategy is to accelerate the development of these services, resulting in a larger contribution to revenue.
 These services require skilled personnel, particularly in the areas of building maintenance, electrical engineering, plumbing, heating systems and air conditioning.
 Consequently, the Group faces certain operational risks and has a need for qualified human resources.
-The Group's capacity to grow in this highly specialized environment depends on its knowledge of these markets and its ability to find, attract, recruit and train suitable employees.
+The Group's capacity to grow in this

+2 Economic, social and invironmenta esponsibility fiscal 2015 registration document highly specialized environment depends on its knowledge of these markets and its ability to find, attract, recruit and train suitable employees.